Passage-Chain/community/sig-indexer/indexer-req.md

 # Passage Indexer - Requirements
-The Passage Steering Committee has identified the following requirements for the Passage Marketplace Indexer.
+The Steering Committee has identified the following requirements for the Passage Indexer.

 ## Existing Functionality
 Log CW-721 transactions for: